This guide demonstrates how to use the JavaScript client library to upload, list, download, and delete files in your App Storage bucket.

 Run the app

-Select Run to execute the example code.Navigate to the Console tab to view the output, which should resemble the output below:Confirm that the
+Select Run to execute the example code.Navigate to the Console tab to view the output, which should resemble the output below:Bucket contents: [ { name: 'file.txt' } ]

 -